tub-lsdi/sema-join/docs/docs/getting-started.md

 **Web Interface**
 Provides an intuitive interface for uploading tables and executing joins.

-**AI Service**
-Optional component that extends the original research by using AI to suggest join columns automatically.

-## When to Use Project SEMA-JOIN

-Project SEMA-JOIN is particularly valuable when:

-- Tables use different representations for the same entities
-- Direct joins fail due to naming variations or encoding differences
-- You need to discover non-obvious relationships between datasets
-- Traditional fuzzy joins based on syntactic similarity are insufficient
-- You are working with web tables or data from heterogeneous sources

-## Prerequisites

-Before installation, ensure your system has:

-- Python 3.13 or higher
-- Node.js 20 or higher
-- At least 4GB of RAM
-- 2GB of free disk space

 ## Relationship to the Research Paper

 This implementation is based on the Microsoft Research SEMA-JOIN paper and implements the core algorithms: